mapeveri/django-musette/roadmap.rst

 1. [X] Issue #88 Like count is increasing by two on double click
 2. [X] Issue #92 Update django-rest-framework
 3. [X] Issue #96 Minified file javascript and css
+4. [X] Issue #94 Improve SEO tags
-4. [] Issue #85 Improve the sending of emails
+5. [] Issue #85 Improve the sending of emails
-5. [] Issue #87 Migrate web sockets to django-channels
+6. [] Issue #87 Migrate web sockets to django-channels
-6. [] Issue #81 Add docker container
+7. [] Issue #81 Add docker container
-7. [] If errors are found in the previous version.
+8. [] If errors are found in the previous version.
 They will be arranged